MBK 1-Skewer Roller

 Anything you don't have is easily bought.
 If not exactly what I used, then at least something pretty similar!

-At 29cm (11 1/2") wide, the MBK 1-Skewer Roller Kite is a rather small Roller, with dihedral and a simple 2-leg bridle.
+At 29 cm (11 1/2 in.) wide, the MBK 1-Skewer Roller kite is a rather small roller, with dihedral and a simple two-leg bridle.
 A moderate breeze is ideal for this design.

 Like many of the other 1-Skewer kites, this one does require a hefty length of light plastic tail to fly successfully.

 That's a small price to pay for hours of aerial fun!

 The vertical spar is 1.25 SL (36.3 cm, 14 3/8 in.) long, so two 30 cm (12 in.) bamboo BBQ skewers need to be glued together.